 ~ Rick Pitino

 In Japan, the ganbaru spirit drives people in everyday life.
-The nuances and usage of the word can be varied, with the most basic conceptual translation for encouragement being “Do your best,” “Go for it,” or “Break a leg!”
-However, the tone and circumstance can quickly turn it from motivation to admonishment when used forcefully.
-While most benignly, it is positive, other times, it can be insulting, offensive, and destructive.
+The nuances and usage of the word can vary, with the most basic conceptual translation of encouragement being “Do your best,” “Go for it,” or “Break a leg!”
+However, the tone and circumstance can quickly turn it from motivation to reprimand when used forcefully.
+While most of the time it is benign and positive, at other times it can be insulting, offensive, and destructive.

-The importance of overcoming obstacles and never stopping until a goal is achieved is essential in Japan.
+Overcoming obstacles and never stopping until a goal is achieved are essential in Japan.
 It is more than a word; it is a concept ingrained within the culture.
-Hours after Hiroshima was devastated by the atomic bomb, wiping away an entire city, resurrection began.
-Stories of ganbaru are numerous as earthquakes and tsunamis regularly hit the island nation.
+Hours after Hiroshima was devastated, efforts toward rebuilding began.
+Japan’s history is threaded with stories of ganburu: earthquakes, tsunamis, and collective endurance that shape a national identity.

 When are we pushing too much, or when are we doing too little?
 When is enough enough?
 Where is the balance?

-I had a glimpse of this balance when working with horses.
-I devised the Three-ask rule to help me find the horse’s character and mindset; we would trot up hills when training for stamina.
-The first time the horse asked to stop, I would encourage them to continue.
-Whether they took a few steps or continued for miles, I would go until they asked a second time.
-Again, I would encourage them forward.
-A few steps or a few more miles, it was not until the third time that they asked that I would allow them to walk.
+I saw echoes of this balance in my own life, especially when working with horses.
+I devised the Three-ask rule to help me gauge the horse’s character and mindset; we would trot up hills during stamina training.
+When the horse asked to stop, I encouraged them to continue.
+Whether they continued for a few steps or several miles, I waited for the second ask.
+And again encouraged them on.
+Only at the third ask did I allow them to walk.
+This simple rule revealed their physical condition, their mindset, and their spirit.
+It also mirrored something essential in us: how we test our limits without betraying them.

-My training goal was to stretch their limitations but not exceed them.
+My training goal was to stretch their limits without exceeding them.
 I failed to understand the balance if they finished the training injured or were too exhausted to continue.
-Once pushed beyond its limits, a horse loses its trust.
-Gauging the individuality of each horse was imperative to success.
-One size didn’t fit all.
-The goal was to tax them so they understood the feeling of pushing through, but not so much that it defeated them.
+Once pushed beyond its limits, trust fractures—a truth as relevant to humans as it is to animals.

 Yet, when is it too much?

-Committing ourselves fully to a task and seeing it through to the end is one thing; sticking with a project or situation that is a dead-end is different.
+Committing ourselves fully to a task and seeing it through to the end is one thing; sticking with a project or situation that is a dead end out of fear, habit, or identity is another.
+Persistence becomes self-betrayal when the effort no longer nourishes us.

 Unmasking our limits and limitations is paramount to us as individuals and to society as a whole.
 So open your eyes widely, focus on the end goal, and know where your boundaries lie.